 I wrote this post almost eight years ago- and I have to reveal that for me, the answers aren't any easier now than they were then.
 As a parent- do you find it harder to watch your oldest grow up?
 Or your youngest?

 Next week my youngest son, my “baby”, will turn 7.
 And just two weeks ago- my oldest son turned 12.
-And while my boys have been focused on enjoying their special day with their friends and what kind of birthday cake they are going to have….
-I have been contemplating the passage of time…. and how the days can seem endless, but upon reflection you can't imagine how you jumped forward so quickly to where you are right now.
+And while my boys have been focused on planning how they will enjoy their special day with their friends and what kind of birthday cake they are going to have, I have been contemplating the passage of time, and how while the days can seem endless- upon reflection you can't imagine how you jumped forward so quickly to where you are right now.

 It seems like it was just yesterday that I met my son Alex for the first time- a little guy who wasn't sure if he really wanted to “meet me” at all!

 I can't believe that this was almost four years ago.
 Who would have known then that he would turn into this boy that adores building with Legos, sleeping with dozens of stuffed animals (especially his older brother's “Big Bear”), who would have the most delicious giggle, and would like to play computer games while wearing his super-hero cape?